-The front passenger seat and the rear seating positions three-point seat belts have a cinching mechanism for child restraint installation.
+The front passenger seat, 2nd row captain's chairs and the rear bench seat three-point seat belts have a cinching mechanism for child restraint installation.
 It is referred to as the automatic locking mode or child restraint mode.

 When automatic locking mode is activated the seat belt cannot be withdrawn again until the seat belt tongue is detached from the buckle and fully retracted.
 Once retracted, the seat belt is in the emergency locking mode.
 See "Child restraints" later in this section for more information.